How To Measure

 · Drop – take three measurements at the left, center, and right of the window opening

-· For recess fit provides the smallest width and height measurement.
+· For recessed fit, provide the smallest width and height measurements.

 BLADES – CLEARVIEW TILT ROD